prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 type Self = prvd.Provider<typeof(PointsProvider)>
 ```

-Both methods are just as good, pick one and run with it.
+Both types are good, pick your poison and run with it.

 We could then easily type `self` as such: